Atekihcan/CLRS/README.md

 You are welcome to leave comments on the particular solutions pages if you found any error or have a suggestion for better solution.

-Also if you want to clone and create PR for new solutions, I'd be happy to merge the changes provided the solution explanation is inline with my motivation.
+Also if you want to clone and create PR for new solutions, I'd be happy to merge the changes provided the explanations are inline with my [motivation](#motivation).